LarryTurtis/ddg_app/README.md

 ### Deploy to another server.

-Request provisioning script from the owners of this repo. _The script is included in this repo but the secrets are redacted._ Once provided, execute it on the desired server:
+There is a provisioning script in the `scripts/` folder.
+Set the appropriate environment variables (prepend the contents of `.env` to the script`) and then execute it on the desired server:

 ```
 ssh username@ip-address 'bash -s' < provision.sh